-RUBRIC CASE STUDY BOOK REPORT
+RUBRIC: 5-6 PAGES CASE STUDY BOOK REPORT

-Criteria Exceptional Proficient Satisfactory Emerging Unsatisfactory Score 100% - 95% 94% - 90% 89% - 80% 79% - 70% < 70% 30010 Description of the church and its demographics A detailed, clear, comprehensive description of the church's demographics.
+Criteria Exceptional 100% - 95% Proficient 94% - 90% Satisfactory 89% - 80% Emerging 79% - 70% Unsatisfactory < 70% Score Description of the church and its demographics A detailed, clear, comprehensive description of the church's demographics.
 This is also compared to the demographics of the surrounding community.
 A clear description of the church's demographics.
-The description is also compared to the demographics of the surrounding community.
-Description of the church's demographics is not clear nor comprehensive.
-A Comparison to demographics of the community is not given minimal and lacking.
-No comparison is made to the demographics of While demographics is referenced none is addressed, and no comparison attempted to that of the community 10 Description of the ministry Challenge of the church and its impact of growing the church.
-A clear and detailed description of the ministry challenge of the church and how it is influenced by the demographics.
+The description is also compared to the demographics of the surrounding community. church's demographics is not clear nor minimal and lacking.
+No comparison is While demographics is referenced none is addressed, and no comparison attempted to that of the community 10 of the ministry A clear and detailed description of the ministry challenge of the church and how it is influenced by the demographics.
 The impact of this on the growth of the church is addressed.
 A detailed description of the ministry challenge of the church as it is influenced by the demographics.
 The impact of this on the growth of the church is addressed A description of the ministry challenge of the church and the influence of the demographics is minimally addressed.
-The impact of this on the growth of the church is also lacking. church is barely addressed.
+The impact of this on the growth of the church is also lacking. challenge of the church is barely addressed.
 The impact of its demographics is 15 Identification and application of principles from the books The church growth principles outlined in the books are clearly identified.
 The case study addresses how these principles can be applied to your church.
 Not enough church growth principles are identified clearly.
 The case study addresses how these principles can be applied to your church.
 A minimal number of growth principles are identified.
 The case study is lacking in the application of the principles to the church. number of the church growth principles are The church growth principles are only hinted at, and no application to the church is made.
 10 Responds to the challenges anticipated in applying these principles The case study clearly and comprehensively prepares alternatives responses to the anticipated challenges to applying the growth principles to the church.
 The case study clearly prepares alternatives response to the anticipated challenges to applying the growth principles to the church.
-The case study inadequately prepares alternatives response to the anticipated challenges to applying the growth principles to the church. plan for application of The case study doesn't recognize nor prepare for any challenges and therefore doesn't address application.
-10 Organized Structure of Report All sections of the review are separated by paragraphs and clearly headlined as per criteria All sections of the review are separated by paragraphs but not all are headlined Paragraph separation and headlining unclear as per criteria separated or No headlining of any section of the review, nor are there chapter separations 5
+The case study inadequately prepares alternatives response to the anticipated challenges to applying the growth principles to the church.
+The case study is inadequate in recognizing and anticipating challenges.
+The plan for application of responses is therefore absent or lacking The case study doesn't recognize nor prepare for any challenges and therefore doesn't address application.
+10 Organized Structure of Report All sections of the review are separated by paragraphs and headlined to describe the sections.
+All sections of the review are separated by paragraphs but not all are headlined Paragraph separation and headlining unclear as per criteria separated or No headlining of any section of the review, nor are there chapter separations 5 50

-MISSION-DRIVEN CHURCH BOOK REVIEW RUBRIC
+RUBRIC: 3 PAGES MISSION-DRIVEN CHURCH BOOK REVIEW